Razat94/learnSEO/README.md

 <p align="center">
   All jokes aside, the main point of SEO is to improve your websites visibility, traffic, and search rankings.
   This guide mainly goes over On-Page SEO.
-It does not go over link building and social media.
+It does not go over link building and social media tools.
-  In doing so, this guide is meant for people (like myself) who get stuck on trying to improve a website and ask themselves "How can I make it better?"
+  Ultimately, this guide is meant for people (like myself) who get stuck on trying to improve a website and ask themselves "How can I make it better?"
-  Without further ado...
+  So without further ado...
 </p>

 <br></br>